 The town of Kuranda is a peaceful little town, completely immersed in the depths of the tropical rainforest.
 With many different dining options, as well as wildlife experiences and two different marketplaces, it’s easy to spend a day exploring this little town.

-The Kuranda markets are world famous and offer a wide range of Aboriginal artifacts, handmade leather goods, wood and jewellery as well as unique art pieces.
+The Kuranda markets are world famous and offer a wide range of Aboriginal artefacts, handmade leather goods, wood and jewellery as well as unique art pieces.
 Here’s a little more about our day and experiences in Kuranda.

 Skyrail Rainforest Cableway